SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 __Expecting__: String

-__Requirements__:  This is used to check that a screen is actually live?, will throw an error when screen is loaded and the requirements are not met.  live? configurations can also be used when no default screen is present, automatic screen changes, and possible_screen_changes hook where the framework has to figure out which screen is live.
+__Requirements__:  This is used to check that a screen is actually live?, will throw an error when a screen is loaded and the requirements are not met.
+Use 'elements' sub-key to define the requirements for that screen to be live.

-__Description__:  This hook can contain both before and after hooks, but the main work is done in the 'elements' sub-key.
-The 'elements' sub-key is an Array in which the screen has to meet those requirements to be live.
+__Description__: live? configurations can be used when no default screen is present, [automatic_screen_changes](#automation_screen_changes), and [possible_screen_changes](hook_level_keys.md#possible_screen_changes] hook where the framework has to figure out which screen is live.
+Also if you want to throw errors when you not on the screen you expected you would use this.

+__Available Before/After Sub-Keys__: [Hook Level Configurations](hook_level_configurations.md)

 __Example__:
 ```